BELL FARM CHRISTIAN CENTRE

 Our complaints procedure enables us to address matters you think are unsatisfactory about the service you have received from us.

-2. INTRODUCTION
+2. Introduction

 This policy sets out the procedures we will follow when we receive a complaint from users of the service, an organisation or member of the public.
+It does not address complaints made by staff or volunteers (dealt with through grievance and disciplinary procedures) nor job applicants (recruitment procedure).

-with casework, unacceptable delay or failure to deliver a service etc.
+· Dissatisfaction with our service, such as inadequate work, problems with casework, unacceptable delay or failure to deliver a service etc.

-* discourtesy or unhelpfulness on the part of staff.
+· Discourtesy or unhelpfulness on the part of staff.

 Where the complaint concerns a member of staff who is working at Bell Farm Christian Centre but is employed by another organisation then a representative of that organisation will be invited to participate in the procedure at stages 2 and 3.
 The organisation may also wish to follow their own complaints procedure but it is important that where a service user of Bell Farm Christian Centre is making a complaint then the responsibility for the resolution of the complaint rests with Bell Farm Christian Centre.